Farama-Foundation/PettingZoo/docs/tutorials/tianshou/beginner.md

 # Tianshou: Basic API Usage

+This tutorial is a simple example of how to use [Tianshou](https://github.com/thu-ml/tianshou) with a PettingZoo environment.

+It demonstrates a game betwenen two [random policy](https://tianshou.readthedocs.io/en/master/_modules/tianshou/policy/random.html) agents in the [rock-paper-scissors](https://pettingzoo.farama.org/environments/classic/rps/) environment.

 ## Environment Setup
 To follow this tutorial, you will need to install the dependencies shown below.
 It is recommended to use a newly-created virtual environment to avoid dependency conflicts.
 ```{eval-rst}